kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

 1. Open your Kubeflow Cluster, create a new Notebook Server and add the `kaggle-secret` configuration to the new Notebook Server.

 2. Create a new Terminal and clone this repo.
-After cloning navigate to this directory.
+After cloning, navigate to this directory.

 3. Open the [jpx-tokyo-stock-exchange-prediction-kfp](https://github.com/josepholaide/examples/blob/master/jpx-tokyo-stock-exchange-kaggle-competition/jpx-tokyo-stock-exchange-prediction-kfp.ipynb) notebook